fabiog1901/pgworkload/README.md

 Example: if we set `--procs 4` and `--concurrency 10`, pgworkload will create as follows:

-- Process-1: MainThread + 2 extra threads.
+- Process-1: MainThread + 1 extra threads.
+Total = 2
+- Process-2: MainThread + 1 extra threads.
+Total = 2
+- Process-3: MainThread + 2 extra thread.
 Total = 3
-- Process-2: MainThread + 2 extra threads.
+- Process-4: MainThread + 2 extra thread.
 Total = 3
-- Process-3: MainThread + 1 extra thread.
-Total = 2
-- Process-4: MainThread + 1 extra thread.
-Total = 2

 Total workloads = 10

 This allows you to fine tune the count of Python processes and threads to fit your system.

+Furthermore, each _executing thread_ receives a unique ID (an integer).
+The ID is passed to the workload class with function `setup()`, along with the total count of threads, i.e. the value passed to `-c/--concurrency`.
+You can leverage the ID and the thread count in various ways, for example, to have each thread process a subset of a dataset.

 ## Generating CSV files